ysig/GraKeL/0.1a7/_sources/documentation/contributing.rst.txt

   existing kernel functions using wrapped C++ packages, that we either write ourselves or import from existing libraries like numpy, scipy, sklearn etc.

-* **Optimization of the Graph class**: As discussed at :ref:`longer_introduction`, :code:`Graph` solves as a uniform representation that supports both vertex-oriented and edge-oriented representations of graphs, while resolving conversions, importing of various types of inputs and finally a small group of important operations concerning graph objects, while being at the same time memory and computationally efficient.
+* **Improving the Graph class**: As discussed at :ref:`core_concepts`, :code:`Graph` solves as a uniform representation that supports both vertex-oriented and edge-oriented representations of graphs, while resolving conversions, importing of various types of inputs and finally a small group of important operations concerning graph objects, while being at the same time memory and computationally efficient.
 To achieve that goal the code of the :code:`Graph` should be optimized in python and if it is possible and seems more efficiently to be totally converted to a *Cython* extension (for the use of C++ as a back-end).

-* **Redesigning the** :code:`Kernel` **class**: The :code:`kernel` class has been confined to the project constraints (namely sklearn compatibility) to the most abstract way possible.
+* **Redesigning the** :code:`Kernel` **class**: The :code:`Kernel` class has been confined to the project constraints (namely sklearn compatibility) to the most abstract way possible.
 Other features and methods can be added to the kernel class to support frameworks that are currently not supported, such as *deep-graph-kernels* or *valid-assignment-kernels* if this is considered important by the community.

-* **Unit-Testing**: As far as the kernel module is concerned we have not found a standard way of checking that the computations are valid either than doing a kernel validation by-hand or using code-of-others to see that we get similar results in computation, while controlling the classification accuracy concerning kernel-matrix-computation in benchmark datasets.
-Either than checking that a kernel is positive-semi-definite through the use of :code:`fit_transform`, we would like to be able to apply a more thorough unit-testing, that will expose the kernels calculation validity in relation to the theoretical foundation.
+* **Unit-Testing**: As far as the kernel module is concerned, we have not managed to come up with any methodology for testing if the kernels are correctly implemented.
+We could use some "reference" code to check if our kernels produce identical results on some datasets, however, in most cases, this is not practical.
+Our tests check if the kernel matrices produced by the kernels are positive semidefinite, however, this can be true even if a kernel is not correctly implemented.
+We would like to design new tests that can verify the validity of implemeted kernels.

 * **Utilizing Parallel/Concurrent computation**: It is important that the :code:`GraphKernel` generic-wrapper supports a parallel computation scheme, through the objects of the :code:`Kernel` class, for executing procedures faster if the user wants so.
 This feature appears as currently implemented, but actually its implementation is wrong.
 It is a major problem to tackle that on the other hand, should not be so difficult.

+* **Examples and tutorials**: Have you created an example or tutorial that makes use of the *GraKeL* library?
+Please let us know.
+We would be more than happy to include it in our list of examples or tutorials.

 .. _master: https://github.com/ysig/GraKeL
 .. _develop: https://github.com/ysig/GraKeL/tree/develop